 Introduce new strategies

 Think about what you can do at policy level in every part of your business.
-For example, pharmaceutical giant Pfizer requires its global facilities to quantify their water use and report performance against reduction targets.
-This spans a wide range of activities from collecting rainwater for re-use to optimising the use and maintenance of boilers.
+For example, some global pharmaceutical companies require their global facilities to quantify their water use and report performance against reduction targets.
+This spans a wide range of activities from collecting rainwater for re-use to optimizing the use and maintenance of boilers.